Updated: May 30, 2022

 Another item that already frequents my shopping cart.
 Oatmeal makes for an awesome breakfast since it is packed with fiber and provides about 5 grams of protein per 1/2 cup serving.
 Fiber + protein = full longer!

-Seriously, who is not obsessed with nut butters?
+Seriously, who is not obsessed with nut and seed butters?
 They pair so well with apples or bananas, make the perfect oatmeal topping or can (and should) be eaten by the spoonful.
-Nut butters pack about 8 grams of protein per 2 tablespoon serving.
+Nut and seed butters pack about 8 grams of protein per 2 tablespoon serving.
+Options include good ole peanut butter, almond butter, cashew butter, sunflower butter, and pumpkin seed butter.
+Who's hungry?